Post-market Review of Pulmonary Arterial Hypertension (PAH) Medicines

 Further information is available in the PBAC Public Summary Documents for July 2015 for these medicines.

-In December 2015, the PBAC recommended a Post-market Review of the efficacy and cost-effectiveness of PAH agents.
+The PBAC recommended a Post-market Review of the efficacy and cost-effectiveness of PAH agents in December 2015.
 The purpose of the Post-market Review of PAH is to review the safety, efficacy and cost-effectiveness of these medicines, in the context of Quality Use of Medicines and patient access to optimal treatment.
 The Review was approved by the Minister for Health on 7 April 2016.

 The Review is being carried out under the Australian Government’s post-market monitoring program, which aims to ensure the continued safe, cost-effective and quality use of medicines listed on the PBS.